stefan-jung/org.jung.terminology/README.md

 **org.doctales.terminology** is a plugin for the [DITA-OT](http://dita-ot.github.io) for creating DITA-based terminology.
 The plugin contains a new DITA `<termentry>` topic type.
 This topic type represents a single term.
-The plugin also contains an oXygen XML authoring framework.
+The plugin also contains an &lt;oXygen/&gt; XML authoring framework.
 The authoring framework simplifies editing `<termentry>` topics.

 **Features**: